rahulkulhalli/SkinLegion/README.md

  - [Rahul Kulhalli](https://www.github.com/rahulkulhalli)

 # Dataset
-You may download the HAM10000 dataset from the https://challenge.kitware.com/#phase/5abcbc6f56357d0139260e66 (Note: you will need to register first)
+You may download the HAM10000 dataset from https://challenge.kitware.com/#phase/5abcbc6f56357d0139260e66 (Note: you will need to register first)

 # Notebooks
 All our notebooks have been added in the 'Notebooks' folder.